Zharkyn Kalysh

 35%dropped off at the passport block

-What problems we found
+What problems I found

 For the user